 This white-painted mansion deserves its listing as a historic place.
 Built in 1890, its second storey, and a long-gone tower, were added in 1900.
 Wonder how many people have sat on its balconies and verandahs reading the paper on a warm day surrounded by the sound of bellbirds, tuis and wood pigeons?

 Gwavas homestead is located at 5740 State Highway 50, Tikokino, Central Hawke’s Bay, 55 kilometres south-west of Hastings.

-Gwavas Homestead has 30 rooms and stands amongst nine hectares of woodland gardens.
+Gwavas Homestead has 30 rooms and stands among nine hectares of woodland gardens.
 They’re based on the woodlands at the Carlyon’s Cornish home where family had lived for 500 years.
 Many of the mature trees and shrubs grew from seeds from that property!
 The garden’s at its best in spring, with the colours of camellias, magnolia, rhododendrons, azaleas...

 Relics include the summerhouse built for shade, glasshouse, and check out the old meat safe.
 It’s got a slotted board for hanging quail.

 There’s also the 132 hectare Puahanui Bush, a virgin bush with Totara more than 600 years old.

 Your hosts are Stuart and Phylidda Gibson.
 Phylidda is a fifth-generation descendant of the Carlyon family.

 Gwavas Homestead is one of the oldest stations in Hawkes Bay, settled in 1858 by English couple, Major George Gwavas and Mary Carlyon.
 The homestead built by their son, Arthur, is nine hundred square metres.
 It’s constructed with Totara and Matai, the entrance hall apparently one of the finest examples of grand interior totara panelling in the country.